glangsto/gr-detect_cc/README.md

 1. NsfDetect60airspy.grc - Detect events (C++ version) at 6 MHz sample rate (both I+Q) using an AIRSPY Mini dongle.

-1. eventdemo.grc - Simple graph block testing python version of event detection.
+1. eventdemo.grc - Simple graph block testing the python version of event detection (no hardware needed).

-1. detect_log.grc - Simple graph block testing the C++ version of event detection.
+1. detect_log.grc - Simple graph block for  testing the C++ version of event detection (no hardware needed).

 1. eventwrite.grc - Event detection (python) with writing of events and logging a summary.
+This graph requires a software defined radio.

 The data go into the _events_ directory, one directory up from the current directory.